ivganev/QR-decomposition-radial-NNs/README.md

 ## The file script-experiment-6-1-and-6-2.py

 In this experiment, we instantiate a radial neural network with weights W and show that projected gradient descent on the transformed network (with weights Q^{-1} W) matches usual gradient descent on the reduced network (with weights R).
 Specifically, the values of the loss function are the same in both training regimes, epoch by epoch.
+We also check the neural functions of f_W and f_R match.

     python script-experiment-6-1-and-6-2.py